TanStack/form/docs/reference/fieldApi.md

 ### Creating a new FieldApi Instance

-> Some of these docs may be inaccurate due to an API shift in `0.11.0`.
-If you're interested in helping us fix these issues, please [join our Discord](https://tlinz.com/discord) and reach out in the `#form` channel.

 Normally, you will not need to create a new `FieldApi` instance directly.
 Instead, you will use a framework hook/function like `useField` or `createField` to create a new instance for you that utilizes your frameworks reactivity model.
 However, if you need to create a new instance manually, you can do so by calling the `new FieldApi` constructor.